Adjacent-ITP/Dev-Guidelines/README.md

-# Design-Guidelines
+# Dev Guidelines

-This is a set of general design guidelines and development documentation for designers and developers (WIP).
+This is a set of general design guidelines and development documentation for designers, developers and editors (WIP).

 ## List of content: